 - Stay on schedule: Without a boss looking over your shoulder, the temptation to hang out on Facebook increases.
 Consider installing an extension on your browser to block non-work-related sites during specific hours to force you to get more done.

 - Wash your hands frequently: You might not be leaving your home, but germs can still find their way in.
 Keep calm and keep washing your hands.

 5. Use an Air Purifier

 We spend most of our time indoors, and that has an impact on indoor air quality.
-Remote work can impact the quality of your air in your home, so take steps to minimize them.
-Use a FreshView™ Air Purifier to filter out sickness, dust, or anything else floating in your environment.
-Fresher air minimizes your chance of getting sick and encourages you to breathe easy.
+Remote work can impact the quality of your air in your home, so take steps to improve the quality of your air in your home by using a FreshView™ Air Purifier .

 Stay Comfortable No Matter Where You Are with Kensington